 Cleaning Up After a Sick Guest

 Halloween is the one type of party that does not require alcohol for guests to become violently sick.
-From too much candy, dehydration on the dance floor, or a little too much rum in the punch, every Halloween party host needs to know how to clean up after a sick guest.
+From too much candy, dehydration on the dance floor, or a little too much punch, every Halloween party host needs to know how to clean up after a sick guest.
 Both swiftly at the moment and then how to remove the stain after.

 If someone gets sick at your party, first absorb and pick up most of the mess with a towel that can go right in the washer (or rinse out quickly in the sink).
 Then shake out a layer of cornstarch, baking powder, or pine shavings – whichever you have lying around.
 Let this dry, pull up any residue with a towel, vacuum, and then clean the spot with a hydrogen peroxide cleaner.